-MedInfoSys® has evolved over 20 years of learning about customer requirements and how to best meet them.
+MedInfoSys® has evolved over 25 years of learning about customer requirements and how to best meet them.
 It is now a highly mature and stable core application.
-In general, NIP aims to balance quality concerns with the need to innovate and be responsive to customers’ needs./p>
+In general, NIP aims to balance quality concerns – following a full CSV lifecycle as part of its quality system – with the need to innovate and be responsive to customers’ needs.

 What technology is MedInfoSys® written in?

 MedInfoSys® is written in Python, an open source advanced object-oriented language.
 See http://www.python.org.
 Python is a clear and powerful object-oriented programming language, comparable to Perl, Tcl, Scheme, or Java, used by many web-based solution providers, including Google.

 What is the basic architecture of the system?

 MedInfoSys® consists of a three-tier web-based architecture: a thin client (web browser) communicating with a web application server, which accesses a database server.

 The data held within the MedInfoSys® application server – enquiries, reference documents, Q&As, reps lists, product lists, etc – are stored or referenced within the Oracle database, and are accessed via a web browser and via Microsoft Word.

 For full functionality, MedInfoSys® is integrated into the corporate e-mail/fax network (via SMTP/IMAP).

 What software and hardware requirements are there for using MedInfoSys®?